ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 * New clusters are provisioned with mirrored M.2 boot drives.
 * The number of clusters, hosts, and virtual machines (VMs) determines the maximum number of clusters that you can add.
 Remain within the VMware® sizing guidelines and limits for your deployment.
 For more information, see [VMware configuration maximums](https://configmax.esp.vmware.com/home){: external}.
 * You can add a cluster while another cluster is being created or deleted.
+* You can select a vSphere version to clusters with vCenter Server 8 instances.

 ## Cluster type
 {: #vc_addingclusters-cluster-type}